-- •Limit access to database information to those devices that have been certified or approved to use the database by the NTIA, the FCC or an appropriate government entity. - All DSA devices relying on or using the database must receive an appropriate authorization code to the database or database administrator before transmitting on any frequency.
-Where feasible, sSuch authorization shall be updated continuously.
+- All DSA devices relying on or using the database must receive an appropriate authorization code to the database or database administrator before transmitting on any frequency.
+Where feasible, such authorization shall be updated continuously.
 Should a device fail to receive an authorization code or signal, it will cease operation on the frequencies assigned by the database. - Adopt specific end-to-end security to ensure that only authorized DSA devices are able to access database information and prevent the database from being "hacked." - Ensure the technical security of the database and all devices using the database.
 A database approach may not be appropriate for sharing spectrum with DSA devices that are classified. - DSA devices relying on a database to avoid interference should be capable of being turned off remotely in a timely manner, if they are causing interference.
 Interfering devices shall cease operation on those frequencies causing interference while resolving bona fide interference complaints.
 Complaints should be resolved within 30 days. - Provide for equal participation by incumbent users and new users in the establishment and maintenance of any databases and where appropriate, participation by third parties. - Place primary emphasis on protecting existing services from additional harmful interference. - Consider the types of DSA system architectures and devices that will rely on the database.
 While in some cases a database can be used for both fixed and mobile devices, there may be scenarios (or bands) where a database is not appropriate for mobile and portable systems. - Sound spectrum policy may benefit from the use of both cognitive radio and database systems.
 In addition, data gleaned from cognitive radio/sensing technology may become an important component in ensuring the accuracy of a database system.